kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 - Supported Kubernetes versions: *v1.15.12*, *v1.16.13*, *v1.17.9* (default), *v1.18.6*.
 - For all-in-one installation, generally speaking, you do not need to change any configuration.
 - KubeKey will install [OpenEBS](https://openebs.io/) to provision LocalPV for development and testing environment by default, which is convenient for new users.
-For other storage classes, see Storage Class Configuration.
+For other storage classes, see [Persistent Storage Configuration](../../installing-on-linux/introduction/storage-configuration/).

 {{</ notice >}}